leoarnold/puppet-cups/README.md

   on the node for a list of all supported options for the given queue, and `lpoptions -p [queue_name] -l` to see a list of available values for the most commonly used printer specific options.

 * `shared`: Boolean value specifying whether to share this queue on the network.
-Default is `false`.

 ##### Class-only attributes